jessejamescox/wago_visualgdb_example/README.md

 | --- | --- |
 | Extra Path Directories | /home/wago/wago/ptxproj/platform-wago-PFCXXX/sysroot-target |

-# setting up the Makiefile
+# Setting up the Makiefile
 You will need to add the include and library paths, and call the libraries

 | ` ` | Include Paths |